Betta Staying at the Bottom? Here’s Why (+Fixes)

 Illness Can Sometimes Cause Bottom Sitting

 While many cases are harmless, persistent bottom sitting can occasionally indicate a health issue.
+The key is looking for additional symptoms rather than focusing on a single behavior.

 Warning signs may include: